hallvard/plantuml/README.md

-# plantuml - Embed UML diagrams in files and view them in Eclipse
+# plantuml - generate UML diagrams from files and view them in Eclipse

 The plantuml library implements a DSL and renderer for many UML diagrams (class, sequence, objects, states, activities, ...).
 See http://plantuml.com for more info about the DSL and renderer.